gershhub/sound_detection_localization/README.md

 Once an event has been detected, the algorithm jumps forward by two window lengths.
 This is a simple hysteresis designed to ignore short pauses in speech.
 If an event is detected in the subsequent window, the algorithms jumps forward again, continuing until no event is detected, at which point the end of the event is marked as one window behind the current starting sample and the loop resumes sliding forward one window length at a time.

+Because we were given the source sweep, another approach to detect its onset would have been a matched filter.
+Ultimately, the energy-based detector was sufficient for both events.

 #### Pairwise offset estimation (TDOA)

 Segmenting the signals with the output of the activity detector, this algorithm, given in `gcc_phat()`, computes the pairwise time difference of arrival of the signals in each channel, using one microphone as the reference for the other two.
 The time difference is derived from the maximum of the generalized cross-correlation phase transform (GCC-PHAT), computed over the entire stationary event frame.